IDOLATRY-4: What is ‘Good’ in ELoKiM’s Eyes?

 Cattle and Beasts and Crawling creatures were good since they somehow support the birth of Adam.

-5: ‘Good’ can also mean ‘fitting the Master Plan.’
-It implies that the CREATOR-BUILDER-JUDGE followed a Master Plan in CREATION.
+6: ‘Good’ can also mean ‘fit the Master Plan.’
+This comes from the notion that ELKM is a BUILDER who follows a Master in making CREATION. .

-6: ‘Good’ also means ‘beautiful.’
+7: ‘Good’ also means ‘beautiful.’
 Thus, a bride is seen ‘good in the groom’s eyes’.
-From here comes the notion that ELKM is like a Groom, while CREATION is like a Bride.
-(We’ll return to this notion later.)
+From here comes the notion that ELKM is like a Groom and CREATION is the Bride.
+We’ll discuss that later in details. ,

 2: The trial depends on the creature’s position